-Hearing dates: 29 and 30 November and 1 December 2016

-Approved Judgment
+Judgment was reserved.

-Lord Justice Henderson:

-Introduction
+24 February 2017.
+The following judgments were delivered.

+HENDERSON LJ (giving the first judgment at the invitation of Arden LJ).

+INTRODUCTION

-- 1. The main issue on these appeals is whether two "film scheme" partnerships, which were marketed to wealthy individuals resident but not domiciled in the United Kingdom who wished to generate substantial first year losses to set against their taxable income, were carrying on a trade.
+[1] The main issue on these appeals is whether two 'film scheme' partnerships, which were marketed to wealthy individuals resident but not domiciled in the United Kingdom who wished to generate substantial first year losses to set against their taxable income, were carrying on a trade.
 If the partnerships were not trading, the schemes failed to achieve their fiscal objective in accordance with the relevant legislation governing the grant of tax relief for the financing of films.
-The First-tier Tribunal (Judge Hellier and John Robinson) ("the FTT"), in a decision released on 20 September 2011 after a ten day hearing in May 2011, found that the partnerships were not trading, so the schemes failed.
-The FTT also dealt with a number of subsidiary issues in their long (514 paragraphs) and careful decision: see [2011] UKFTT 610 (TC), reported at [2012] SFTD 1 as Samarkand Film Partnerships No. 3 v HMRC ("the FTT Decision"). - 2.
-The taxpayer partnerships then appealed to the Upper Tribunal (Nugee J and Judge Sinfield) ("the UT"), and also sought judicial review of HMRC's decision to refuse the relevant reliefs on the principal ground that they had a legitimate expectation, derived from representations and assurances allegedly made by HMRC in a published Business Income Manual ("BIM"), or from HMRC's settled practice, which precluded HMRC from relying on the main arguments which they had advanced to the FTT.
-In particular, the taxpayers relied on a "plain vanilla" example of a sale and leaseback arrangement in the BIM which, it was said, HMRC had undertaken not to challenge, and was materially indistinguishable from the facts of the present case.
-The application for judicial review could not have been made to the FTT, because (unlike the UT) the FTT has no jurisdiction to entertain such claims. - 3.
-The UT released its decision ("the UT Decision") on 29 April 2015: see [2015] UKUT 211 (TCC), reported at [2015] STC 2135.
+The First-tier Tribunal (Judge Hellier and John Robinson) ('the FTT'), in a decision released on 20 September 2011 after a ten-day hearing in May 2011, found that the partnerships were not trading, so the schemes failed.
+The FTT also dealt with a number of subsidiary issues in their long (514 paragraphs) and careful decision: see [2011] UKFTT 610 (TC), reported at [2012] SFTD 1 as Samarkand Film Partnerships No 3 v Revenue and Customs Comrs ('the FTT Decision').

+[2] The taxpayer partnerships then appealed to the Upper Tribunal (Nugee J and Judge Sinfield) ('the UT'), and also sought judicial review of the Revenue and Customs Commissioners' ('HMRC') decision to refuse the relevant reliefs on the principal ground that they had a legitimate expectation, derived from representations and assurances allegedly made by HMRC in a published Business Income Manual ('BIM'), or from HMRC's settled practice, which precluded HMRC from relying on the main arguments which they had advanced to the FTT.
+In particular, the taxpayers relied on a 'plain vanilla' example of a sale and leaseback arrangement in the BIM which, it was said, HMRC had undertaken not to challenge, and was materially indistinguishable from the facts of the present case.
+The application for judicial review could not have been made to the FTT, because (unlike the UT) the FTT has no jurisdiction to entertain such claims.

+[3] The UT released its decision ('the UT Decision') on 29 April 2015: see [2015] UKUT 211 (TCC), reported at [2015] STC 2135.
 The UT dismissed the taxpayers' appeals on the trading issue, holding that the FTT had been entitled to conclude on the facts that the partnerships were not carrying on a trade, and had not erred in law in reaching that conclusion.
 The UT also dismissed the applications for judicial review, holding in particular that no legitimate expectations could be derived from the BIM in circumstances where (as the UT found to be the case) HMRC had reasonable grounds to suspect tax avoidance, because the guidance given in the BIM was expressly made subject to such a qualification.
-The UT also found that HMRC had no settled practice upon which reliance could legitimately have been placed by the taxpayers, and rejected a further argument based on the principle of conspicuous unfairness. - 4.
-The taxpayers now appeal to this Court, with permission granted by the UT on 30 June 2015 on all grounds.
-In granting permission, the UT were satisfied that the grounds of appeal raised important points of both principle and practice, and therefore satisfied the requirements for a second appeal in article 2 of the Appeals from the Upper Tribunal to the Court of Appeal Order 2008 (SI 2008/2834). - 5.
-The appellants were represented before us by Mr Michael Furness QC, as they had been before the UT (although he then appeared with a junior, Mr Conall Patton).
-Before the FTT, the appellants had been represented by different counsel and solicitors.
-HMRC were represented before us by Mr John Tallon QC, leading Mr
+The UT also found that HMRC had no settled practice upon which reliance could legitimately have been placed by the taxpayers, and rejected a further argument based on the principle of conspicuous unfairness.

+[4] The taxpayers now appeal to this court, with permission granted by the UT on 30 June 2015 on all grounds.
+In granting permission, the UT were satisfied that the grounds of appeal raised important points of both principle and practice, and therefore satisfied the requirements for a second appeal in art 2 of the Appeals from the Upper Tribunal to the Court of Appeal Order 2008, SI 2008/2834.